-7. Warm things up with greige
+24. Warm things up with greige

 We will confess, we have previously mocked greige and what we liked to think of as its blandness, but alas, we have grown to love this neither grey nor brown nor beige color and think we owe it an apology.
 So, sorry greige.

-8. Add black to grey color schemes for living rooms
+25. Add black to grey color schemes for living rooms

-Use a deep grey on your living room walls, and then mix in plenty of black and white accessories to get the full impact of this dramatic scheme.
+Use a deep grey on your living room wall, and then mix in plenty of black and white accessories to get the full impact of this dramatic scheme.

-9. Choose a simple (but chic) grey sofa
+26. Choose a simple (but chic) grey sofa

 We all love on-trend colorful sofas but sometimes we want to keep it simple and uncomplicated.
 That’s where a grey sofa really comes into its own.
 It suits all styles of living room, from country cottage to industrial to contemporary, and anything in between.